thepartly/reflectapi/docs/src/clients/README.md

 # Client Generation

-ReflectAPI automatically generates type-safe client libraries for multiple programming languages from your Rust API definition.
+`reflectapi` automatically generates type-safe client libraries for multiple programming languages from your Rust API definition.
 This section covers how to generate and use clients in different languages.

 ## Supported Languages